kilasuit/InitialInteractionNotes/README.md

 - Usable Templates
 - Usable workflow defininitions
-  - whether they be github workflows or Azure Pipeline definitions.
+  - Whether they be github workflows or Azure Pipeline definitions.
   - Potential usable github actions/ Azure Pipeline Tasks
   - Possible Power Automate tasks if used with OneNote's
 - Adopted by